 Eating out doesn't mean eating bad.
 When you decide to enjoy a meal at a restaurant, be aware of the little lies we tell ourselves, and follow the rules to live by for a happier, healthier life.

-- I have to eat the bread before the meal because it's on the table.
+- Eat the bread before the meal because it's on the table.

-- I'm going to order a salad to lose weight and be healthy.
+- Order a salad to lose weight and be healthy.

 - I can't order it a special way, because they won't do it.